 - It doesn’t have to be a whole turkey, you can dry brine a turkey breast.

 - Getting under the skin of the turkey and applying the brine directly to the meat will make a tastier, moister turkey.
-If you’re only going to brine the skin, add an extra day to the process.
+If you’re only going to brine the skin, try and brine it for the full 72 hours.

 - Don’t rush dry brining.
 To enjoy the best turkey you’ll ever have, you need to give it enough time to be effective.
-3 Days really is the minimum, 4 is even better especially if you’re working with a 20 pound plus bird.
+2 days is the minimum, and can go as long as 4 days if you’re working with a 20-pound plus bird. *Any length of time you can brine the turkey is better than not brining the bird.

 - You can use any herbs that you like, but the salt really does matter.
-Use Kosher Salt for the best results.
-Table salt is too fine and will make the turkey too salty.
+Use Morton’s Kosher Salt for the best results.
+Diamond Kosher salt is a smaller grain so reduce the amount of salt.
+Don’t use table salt it’s too fine and will make the turkey too salty.

 Does it Matter Where I apply the Dry Brine Mixture?